-Crossroads Central Asia is a Bishkek-based non-profit research institute.
-It aims to promote better understanding of political, economic and security affairs of Central Asia and its wider Eurasian neighborhood.
-Furthermore, Crossroads also contributes to safe and democratic development of the region through partaking in informed, balanced and progressive decision-making by various stakeholders.
+Crossroads Central Asia is a non-profit research institute based in Bishkek.
+It is established to promote better understanding of political, economic and security affairs of Central Asia and its wider Eurasian neighborhood.
+Crossroads also contributes to safe and democratic development of the region through partaking in informed, balanced and progressive decision-making by various stakeholders.

 Crossroads works with the following foundational assumptions: